tabreturn/tabreturn.github.io/_posts/2017-07-06-an_introduction_to_vectors_using_unity_--_part_2.md

 ## Acceleration

 The `velocity` represents the sum total of the all vectors acting on Nyan Cat.
 With each iteration of the `Update` function, it is recalculated and added to the cosmic feline's previous location.
 No matter how many forces are included, the same principle applies.
-Consider, for example, a scenario with additional updrafts, thrusters, propellers, and afterburners:
+Consider, for instance, a scenario with additional updrafts, thrusters, propellers, and afterburners:

 {% highlight js %}
   ...